Rio Vista Falls, San Marcos

 The upper tubing stretch is approximately one mile long and takes about one hour.
 San Marcos Lion's Club operates a tube rental at City Park, as well as a shuttle service (they call it the river taxi service) by which they haul you back to City Park from Rio Vista Rapids.

 If you choose to tube in the vicinity of our camp, there are several options.
 The easiest trip is to tube from one end of our camp to the other, which takes approximately thirty minutes.
 To do that, you merely carry your tube to site 20 where you launch, and then you float to site 8 where you take out.
+It is very important not to go past our gravel bar (between sites 8 and 9).
+Stop where the large “No stopping” sign is located (that sign is there to keep the tubers from Don’s and Texas State Tubes from stopping).
+If you go past our gravel bar you will either have to tube for about 4 hours down to Sculls Crossing or you will be trespassing when you get out of the river.

 If you have your own tube(s) you might want to tube from CR 101/266 to our camp.
 That trip is less than a mile and takes less than an hour (the actual time depends on the flow of the river - if it is high and running fast it doesn’t take much time at all).
 Parking at CR 101/266 (aka Westerfield Crossing) is difficult; you have to park a good ways from the bridge and walk to the river.
 And, you will have to arrange your own shuttle.